katarzynagodlewska/oczko-recruitment-task/README.md

 "Oczko" is basically card game like a "Black Jack".

-To play you should have npm on computer.
+To play you should have node.js on your computer.

 To start this project

 npm install -g gulp-cli

 npm install

 gulp

-browser should be open on localhost server.
+Browser should be open on localhost server.

 Enjoy ;)